Stefano Caruso: Partnership with Kolbe

 Caruso teamed up with Tanja Kolbe in 2010 to represent Germany.
 In their first season together, they took bronze at the 2010 Ice Challenge and at the 2011 German Championships.

 In their second season together, Kolbe/Caruso won two international medals, gold at the 2011 NRW Trophy and bronze at the Istanbul Cup.
-They took the silver medal at the German Championships and were assigned to the 2012 European Championships where they finished 12th.
+They took the silver medal at the German Championships and were assigned to the 2012 European Championships, where they finished 12th.
 The duo split up after the event but teamed up again in July 2012.

 In the 2012–13 season, Kolbe/Caruso took silver again at the German Championships and earned another trip to the European Championships where they finished 8th.
 They won two international medals – bronze at both the New Year's Cup and Volvo Open Cup.

-In the 2013–14 season, Kolbe/Caruso were invited to their first Grand Prix event, the 2013 Trophee Eric Bompard where they placed 7th.
+In the 2013–14 season, Kolbe/Caruso were invited to their first Grand Prix event, the 2013 Trophee Eric Bompard, where they placed 7th.
 They added two more international medals to their collection – bronze at the 2013 Ondrej Nepela Trophy and Ice Challenge.
 In February 2014, Kolbe/Caruso competed at the Winter Olympics in Sochi and finished 19th.
 They announced the end of their partnership in June 2014.

 Post-competitive career

 After ending his competitive career in 2014, Caruso began a coaching partnership with Barbara Fusar-Poli at Milan's Agorà ice rink.
-In November 2021, Berliner Zeitung reported that Caruso was facing allegations of misconduct from multiple students.